shivapbhusal/Social_Media/NSA_CheckList_2017.md

 * First update: Copy the list of old committee to archive and update that with the list of new committee.

 ## Documents and Files
-* All the files documents related to the organization shall be stored in organization's Google Drive.
+* All the files and documents related to the organization shall be stored in organization's Google Drive.